PAGE QUICK LINKS

 - Western Michigan Christian High and Middle School (7-12)

-Muskegon Christian School is a member of WMCS, a collaborative system of four schools throughout Western Michigan, that work together under a “Better Together” philosophy, offering a top-quality PK-12 Christian Education experience and a full scope of academic and extracurricular programs.
+Muskegon Christian School is a member of WMCS, a collaborative system of five schools throughout the Lakeshore region of Western Michigan, that work together under a “Better Together” philosophy, offering a top-quality PK-12 Christian Education experience and a full scope of academic and extracurricular programs.
 Benefiting from close cooperation and a seamless curriculum, our schools work together to formulate strategy and execute the necessary plans to achieve, elevate, and sustain Christian Education in West Michigan.

-At Western Michigan Christian Schools, everything we do is from the perspective of a Christ-centered worldview.
+At WMCS, everything we do is from the perspective of a Christ-centered worldview.
 We not only ask the question, “What would Jesus do?” we show our students “What Jesus Says” as it relates to the classroom, the athletic field and the community we serve.
 WMCS extends “Beyond Academics” and educates the whole child, putting Christ at the center of all we do.
 Academically, we perform with excellence, with top local and national standardized test scores.

 - Create a seamless, exemplary Christian educational experience for families in Western Michigan from preschool through high school.